-My Cat Has Bad Breath: Causes and Treatment
+When Your Cat Has Bad Breath: Causes and Treatment

 Does your cat have unpleasant-smelling breath?
 Bad breath in cats can have various causes.
 Often, problems with the teeth or gums are behind it.
 But metabolic or organ diseases can also lead to bad breath.

-Why Does my Cat’s Breath Smell so Bad?
+Why Does My Cat’s Breath Smell So Bad?
 Cause: Tartar

 How Does Tartar Develop?

-How Can you Get Rid of Bad Breath in Cats?
+How Can You Get Rid of Bad Breath in Cats?
 Removing Tartar

 Cause: Gum Inflammation (Gingivitis)